curl/everything-curl/libcurl-names.md

 `CURLOPT_DNS_CACHE_TIMEOUT`.

-The DNS cache is kept within the easy handle when `curl_easy_perform` is used, or within the multi handle when the multi inteface is used.
+The DNS cache is kept within the easy handle when `curl_easy_perform` is used, or within the multi handle when the multi interface is used.
 It can also be made shared between multiple easy handles using the [share interface](libcurl-sharing.md).